-This database involves multi-disciplinary thinkers, tools, methods, and approaches.
-The aim is to follow the best principles of ‘frontier research’ and documentation in the social sciences and humanities.
+This database involves multi-disciplinary research, tools, methods, and approaches.
+The aim is to follow the best principles of ‘frontier research’ and documentation practiced in the social / historical sciences and the humanities.

 Definition of ‘frontier research’

-Frontier research is situated between basic (fundamental/ pure) and applied research, and goes much beyond.
+Frontier research is situated between basic / fundamental / pure research on one hand and the applied research on the other.
+It goes beyond them.
 The term was coined in a European Commission’s report, which identified the following characteristics of frontier research:

 - Frontier research stands at the forefront of creating new knowledge and developing new understanding.
 Those involved are responsible for fundamental discoveries and advances in theoretical and empirical understanding, and even achieving the occasional revolutionary breakthrough that completely changes our knowledge of the world.